 I do not know so well, fixed OVM, as it is in the kit, there is no clamp like the German tanks or a belt like the Allied, so I added additional work with the material on hand to make it look like fixing the belt.

-The color of the Sinai Gray seems to change subtly by the age.
-Last time, when I made Merkava IV, Mr. Color No.60, RML gray 60%, and 340 field green 40%, I made it to green tone.
+The color of the Sinai Gray seems to change subtly by age.
+Last time, when I made Merkava IV, Mr. Color No.60, RML gray 60%, and 340 fields green 40%, I made it to a green tone.
 I like it quite a lot, but the relatively recent Israeli tanks are less yellowish and may be closer to gray, Mr. Color No. 60 RLM 02 was mixed with No. 321 light brown and No. 13 neutral gray, I forgot the ratio about it, but I think that it was about 5: 4: 1.
-I made too much Sinai Gray….
+I made too much Sinai Gray…

 Merkava is completed.
 Merkava main battle tank is simply a successor to British Centurion which they used for many years, Mk3 is a version upgrade of Mk1 that was placed in 1979.
 Both the turret and the body are newly designed and equipped with a 120mm glide cannon.
 Formally adopted in 1990.
 Mk3D adopted a modular type armor on the side of the turret to improve the defensive power of the whole circumference, it’s useful for urban battle.

-Hobby Boss’s Merkava, this kit is very labor intensive assembly.
+Hobby Boss’s Merkava, this kit is a very labor-intensive assembly.
 There were a couple of big problems, but the detail is fine and very good looking!!
 If you don’t take the time to assemble the caterpillar and the chain curtain, you will be able to complete it smoother.